The Swedish Job: Daring Thieves Steal Royal Jewels, Escape On Motorboat

 "Police said the thieves could have fled further on jet skis, adding it was only a theory," the AP reports.

-The missing artifacts will be registered with Interpol, and authorities say the stolen items are so recognizable they'd be difficult, if not impossible, to sell, The Local reports:
+The missing artifacts will be registered with Interpol, and authorities say the stolen items are so recognizable that they would be difficult, if not impossible, to sell, The Local reports:

 " 'Images are being shown in the media.
 It's simply not possible to sell these kind of items.
 So you can only wonder what their intentions are, and how much they know about these crowns,' Maria Ellior from the Swedish Police National Operations Department (Noa) told news agency TT.